 About an hour and a half north of Daytona on A1A lies the bustling beach community of Jacksonville Beach, which is where we will meet for the start of our road trip- because, well, that’s where I’m from!
 On any given day you’ll find bikes and bikers parked and hanging out at the Jax Beach Pier parking lot.
 Just across the street is the famed biker bar Mango’s, a great place for bikers to meet, have some good home cooking and shoot some pool.
 Summer weekends will generally find some heavy metal band performing outside on the covered deck.
 So put on your best leather motorcycle jacket and come on out to Mango’s to start our first north Florida road trip.

 Our first day trip will start from Jax Beach and head north on A1A to Fernandina Beach, a quaint little island town with its own unique attitude.
+We have a plan to record our trip and make an interesting video, which could be boosted by Stellar Media so you can easily find it.
 If you follow A1A north, after bearing left at Mayport Naval Station, you will be cruising through the marshlands at the mouth of the St. Johns River and come to a dead end at the ferry in Mayport Village.
 A traditional fishing village, this is where most of north Florida gets their seafood.
 Shrimp boats, party boats, and deep sea charters line the docks, and you can even take a gambling cruise from here.
 If you’re hungry, there’s an old wooden shack sitting on the water that serves some of the best seafood available.
 Singletons is not much to look at, but it’s been there forever and people drive for miles to sit on the water enjoying the freshest of Florida seafood, while watching the pelicans scrounge for theirs.

 Taking the ferry across the river, you’ll once again pick up A1A heading north.
 To your right you’ll soon see a huge barren sandbar that was formed by the northern jetties at the mouth of the St. Johns.
 On the eastern edge are the jetties, the Atlantic Ocean, and a beach that is packed with babes of all shapes and sizes.
 The western side has a lagoon and the Fort George River inlet.
 A very wide beach at low tide, vehicles have been swallowed up and swept away by the Atlantic because of people parking just a little too close to the water, and taking a walk in the dunes.
 A great place for jet skiing, swimming, fishing and surfing, Huguenot Park also has a campground with primitive and RV camp sites and showers.